-- You can place your order from anywhere and at any time
+- request treatment online from anywhere and at any time

-- You can get assessed for treatment without making a face-to-face appointment
+- get assessed for treatment without a face to face appointment with a doctor

-- You can ask questions or get advice by messaging a doctor from your account
+- ask questions or get free advice by messaging a ZAVA doctor from your account

 Who can use Dovonex? – Dovonex is for people who have been diagnosed with plaque psoriasis (also called psoriasis vulgaris).
 It’s only suitable for you if you have been assessed by a doctor and been approved for treatment.
 It’s only suitable for you if you’re looking to treat psoriasis on your body – it’s not right for psoriasis symptoms on your face.